umn-devex/akv2hv/README.md

       - Windows (probably want windows_amd64)
       - Linux (probably want linux_amd64)
-      - MacOS (darwin_amd64 for intel based macs, darwin_arm64 for apple silicon based macs)
+      - MacOS (darwin_amd64 for intel based macs, darwin_arm64 for apple silicon based macs).
+You may get a warning that the the app is from an unidentified developer.
+You will need to be an administrator on your mac and follow [these instructions](https://support.apple.com/en-us/102445)

 2. Open a command line window in the directory that you downloaded the binary to.